Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed from the utility grid.

 Ranches with large tracts of land, far away from municipal utilities, and plenty of thirsty animals are great candidates for solar-powered technology.

-In Cherokee County, Iowa, cattle rancher Dick Lester found that solar was the best solution for his watering needs on a 650-acre pasture.
+In Cherokee County, Iowa, cattle rancher Dick Lester found solar was the best solution for his watering needs on a 650-acre pasture.

-Prior to installing a solar pump system, the only available water source on Lester’s property was a small creek that ran through the pasture.
+Before installing a solar pump system, the only available water source on Lester’s property was a small creek that ran through the pasture.

 With over 300 head of cattle, this riparian system was constantly being gouged away by herd traffic, and the creek’s banks were left bare of grasses and susceptible to erosion.

 Lester deduced that giving his herd multiple water sources would break up the group and would result in more even grazing.
 Therefore, the need to pump water was apparent, and the decision to go solar was a no-brainer in Lester’s case.

 When pricing his pumping needs, Lester got $4.75 per foot, totaling $20,000, to run electricity out to his water pump.
 On top of that, he would pay $30 a month in fees, not including the cost to power the pump.

 The company that installed the solar pump system estimates that a complete setup for ranchers is usually between $5,000 and $7,000, including installation.

 Factor in sizable cost-share initiatives offered by the Natural Resources Conservation Service for solar pump installation, and there is nothing that comes close to being as effective and affordable.